Particular/docs.particular.net/nservicebus/scheduling/index_content_core_[,8).partial.md

 Scheduling a task depends on [delayed delivery](/nservicebus/messaging/delayed-delivery.md).
 If the delayed delivery operation fails, the scheduler will be interrupted and a `ScheduledTask` message will be forwarded to the error queue.
 When this happens the scheduled task will stop executing unless the `ScheduledTask` message is retried or the endpoint instance is restarted.

-Whenever execution history, a timely and/or fully-reliable scheduling is needed, it is recommended to use dedicated scheduling technology, for example:
+Whenever execution history, or timely or fully-reliable scheduling is needed, it is recommended to use dedicated scheduling technology.
+For example:

 * A [.NET Timer](https://msdn.microsoft.com/en-us/library/system.threading.timer.aspx).
 * [NServiceBus Sagas](/nservicebus/sagas/)